Diokuz/baron/docs/logs/repeated.md

 ## Second execution of same js-code

-You should place baron initialization to section, which executed only one time, during component (module, block...) initialization.
+You should place baron initialization to code section, which executes only one time, during component (module, block...) initialization.
 There is no need to initialize baron on component update.

 ## Bad selector